ringcentral/ringcentral-embeddable/docs/disable-features.md

 ## Enable Active Call Control feature

-Active Call Control feature uses new `TelephonySessions` API to control RingCentral Call.
-So you can control your calls on other devices in this widget.
-This feature is in beta.
+Active Call Control feature uses new `ActiveCallControl` API to control RingCentral Call.
+So with this API, users can control their calls on other devices in this widget.
 It is disabled it by default.
 To enable it:

 ```js
 <script>